Laughing Squid

-Laughing Squid is a blog featuring items of art, culture, and technology, as well as a web hosting company based out of New York City, New York.
+Laughing Squid is a blog featuring art, culture, and technology, as well as a web hosting company based out of New York City, New York.

 History

 Laughing Squid was founded on November 16, 1995 in San Francisco, California as a film and video production company by Scott Beale, producing documentaries, including Alonso G. Smith, A Half Century of Social Surrealism about San Francisco Bay Area surrealist painter Alonso Smith and You’d Better Watch Out: Portland Santacon ’96 about the SantaCon event in Portland, OR organized by the San Francisco Cacophony Society in 1996.

 In 1996, Laughing Squid launched The Squid List, a San Francisco Bay Area art and culture events calendar and email list that was decommissioned in 2013.

 In 1998, Laughing Squid launched a web hosting company Laughing Squid Hosting.

 In 2000, Laughing Squid became an LLC with John Law and David Klass joining as partners.